-I am on a co-op where I work on the NASA Sounding Rocket Operations Contract (NSROC), currently operated by Peraton.
-In this position, I have been responsible for the full design lifecycle, from defining requirements, to design and validation in FEA, to creating drawings of hardware that will one day fly as a critical part of an upcoming vehicle stack.
+I completed a 6-month co-op with Peraton where I worked on the NASA Sounding Rocket Operations Contract (NSROC).
+In this position, I was responsible for the full design lifecycle, from defining requirements, to design and validation in FEA, to creating drawings of hardware that will one day fly as a critical part of an upcoming vehicle stack.

-I have also undertaken major updates to our post-flight analysis code, increasing our capabilities while dramatically reducing runtime, required user oversight, and significantly improving code documentation.
+I also developed major updates to post-flight analysis code, increasing analysis capabilities while dramatically reducing runtime and required user oversight, and significantly improving code documentation.

 For more detail on my work as a launch vehicle engineer, please visit the NSROC section.